Medical and Dental Procedures

-Typically used in medical emergencies, this procedure uses external equipment to deliver an electrical shock to your heart to restore a rapid and irregular heart rate to a normal rhythm.
-External defibrillation can affect your pacemaker, but can still be performed if necessary.
-Be sure to contact your physician as soon as possible if you receive external defibrillation to verify that your pacemaker is functioning properly.
+This procedure uses equipment to deliver an electrical shock to your heart to restore a heart rate to a normal rhythm, usually in a medical emergency.
+External defibrillation can affect your pacemaker but can be performed if necessary.
+Be sure to contact your physician as soon as possible if have this done to make sure that your pacemaker is working properly.

-Used to break up stones in the urinary tract, such as kidney stones, lithotripsy can damage your pacemaker if certain precautions are not taken.
+Used to break up stones in the urinary tract, such as kidney stones, lithotripsy can damage your pacemaker unless certain safety steps are taken.

 Therapeutic Radiation Treatment for Cancer

-This procedure for cancer can affect your device and will require special precautions.
-If you need radiation treatment, talk with your heart doctor and the doctor performing the procedure.
+This procedure for cancer can affect your pacemaker.
+Talk with your heart doctor and the doctor performing the radiation treatment before you begin.

-This device prescribed by physicians or chiropractors to control chronic pain can affect your pacemaker.
+This device used to control chronic pain can affect your pacemaker.

 Procedures that Will NOT Affect Your Pacemaker

 Most medical and dental procedures will not affect your pacemaker.
-Some examples include:
+Some examples are: